ngvt1n/terminal.lua/doc_topics/01-introduction.md

 ## 1.4 Text attributes

-Text attributes ar emanaged as a set of multiple values.
+Text attributes are managed as a set of multiple values.
 These include:

 - **foreground color**: in base-color, extended colors (255), or RGB colors (3x 255).
 - **background color**: in base-color, extended colors (255), or RGB colors (3x 255).
 - **brightness**: A combination of "invisible", "dim", none and "bright/bold" attributes.
+- **underline**: boolean to control underlining.
+- **blink**: boolean to control blinking.
+- **reverse**: boolean to control reversing.